inasafe/inasafe-doc/README.md

 Now check, if the manual built correctly and commit and push your changes to your forked repository::

-* git commit /docs/source/tutorial-docs/tutorial.rst -m 'updated tutorial'
+* git commit /docs/source/general/news.rst -m 'updated news'
 * git push

 In your github account you can now open a pull request to merge your changes